Debt Consolidation Loans for Bad Credit Rates in August 2025

 Home equity loan

-Sometimes you can get better terms with a secured loan, which uses collateral.
+Sometimes you can get lower rates when you use your home as collateral.
 With a home equity loan or home equity line of credit (HELOC), you can use your home to finance your new loan — but watch out, because nonpayment can eventually lead to foreclosure.

 Other secured loan

-Home equity loans are one of many types of secured loans, which can involve collateral like cars, bank accounts and other valuable items.
-Loans secured with cars or funds in a savings or investment account will likely have more favorable terms — but again, they come with serious risk that the lender will seize your asset if you stop making payments.
+Using collateral like cars, bank accounts and other valuable items can help you qualify for lower rates.
+Secured loans will likely have better terms — but again, they come with the risk that the lender will take your asset if you stop making payments.

 401(k) loan